taeltico/nacerkraa/README.md

 - 👯 I’m looking to collaborate on .Net Remoting chat application.
 - 🤔 I’m looking for help with react.
 - 💬 Ask me about spring mvc, java, c#.
-- 📫 How to reach me: ...
+- 📫 How to reach me: nacerkraa@gmail.com.
-- 😄 Pronouns: kaido
+- 😄 Pronouns: kaido.
-- ⚡ Fun fact:.